fabric8io/fabric8/docs/chat.md

 1. Set up a user in Lets Chat, say 'fabric8'
 2. Create a room and take note of the room id in the URL
 3. Generate an auth token from the Lets Chat user preferences
-4. Run Hubot by setting the template values you have just generated
+4. Run Hubot by setting the template values you have just generated. e.g.

 e.g.